bonkrat/ipfs-music/README.md

 1. User loads application and sets their music directory in settings.
 Settings are saved in a file locally (no user accounts for privacy).
 2. The application analyzes all of the files using `music-metadata`.
 Any non-music files are ignored.
 Music files are cached locally and displayed in a list in the application.
 3. Users can play their own files locally with Pause/Play controls.
+4. Cast music via Chromecast or Airplay to other devices.

 ## WIP
 - During development a hardcoded IPFS hash (or torrent magnet link) was used.
 I also had a local development setup for IPFS nodes (and later bittorrent tracker) for mocking the environment where the user would stream music from a torrent.
 The P2P library would load the file as and stream it to the user as if it was locally.
 This was mostly working but was having issues.
 This is where I left off.